shivannis/xandr-docs-public/xandr-docs/articles/monetize/integrating-in-stream-video-with-header-bidding-or-open-rtb.md

 For a single placement, it's easy to locate the Placement ID by editing the placement in the Monetize user interface.

 The [prebid.org](https://docs.prebid.org/index.html) website contains a useful overview of header bidding as well as detailed information about implementing video advertising using header bidding.
-For more information about the Xandr integration with OpenRTB, see [Incoming Bid Requests from SSPs](../supply-partners/incoming-bid-request-from-ssps.md) on our Documentation Center.
+For more information about the Microsoft Advertising integration with OpenRTB, see [Incoming Bid Requests from SSPs](../supply-partners/incoming-bid-request-from-ssps.md) on our Documentation Center.